f5devcentral/f5xc-multicluster-mcn-for-openshift/README.rst

   ver-dns   ClusterIP   172.30.5.75   <none>        53/UDP,53/TCP   143d

-2.6 Update OCP DNS Operator to delegate domain to ver-dns
+**2.6 Update OCP DNS Operator to delegate domain to ver-dns**

+Note: If you using other Kubernetes, you may need to update CoreDNS/KubeDNS or the respective Kubernetes.

 DNS default configmap before update with DNS Operator